Explore some of our most frequently asked questions

 These are the answers to our most frequently asked questions about the MSc in Public Policy Research.
 Please also read the Oxford University Graduate Admissions website carefully as it contains more comprehensive information on the selection criteria and application process for the MSc.

-We also suggest that you visit our Blavatnik School of Government Blog where we have posts about preparing your applications, searching for funding, moving to Oxford with your family and what life at the School is like.
+We also suggest that you visit our Blavatnik School of Government blog where we have posts about preparing your applications, searching for funding, moving to Oxford with your family and what life at the School is like.

 • How many academic references do I need to submit?